• Skip to primary navigation

 Pizza may not be the first thing one would think of to make homemade.
 After all, there are pizza places everywhere.
 However, homemade pizza is just so yummy, healthier, and you get a lot more pizza for your buck.
 Besides, to make it is easier than you would think.
 So let’s get started.

-I use whole grain spelt, freshly ground and let my KitchenAid Mixer mix the dough.
-It makes a great dough and is convenient.
+I use whole grain spelt, freshly ground, and let my KitchenAid Mixer mix the dough.
+It makes great dough and is convenient.
 It can be made with hands, too.
 It is the same dough recipe as my dinner rolls except for pizza I do not add an egg.
 And yes, I go by gram using a Kitchen and Food Scale because that way it is perfect every time.
 My kids’ teenage friends call my pizza ‘The Best Pizza in Town’ – yeah!

 Homemade Pizza

-Now preheat your oven to 400F.
+Now, preheat your oven to 400F.
 If you have a Pizza Stone, great, use it.
 I do not and always bake very yummy homemade pizza without a pizza stone.
 Bake for 18-20 minutes.
 I like to bake one sheet at a time, even in a convection oven – it just bakes better.
 Serve hot and enjoy!

 Homemade Pizza